AlfioEmanueleFresta/mrrobot/README.md

 # Mr Robot

-A simple personal key logger for modern Windows, Linux and OS X systems.
+A simple personal key logger in Python.

+**Features include**:

+* Runs on Linux (Xlib), OS X and recent Windows operating systems;
+* Simple high-level Python API;
+* Configurable memory buffer (with reasonable defaults), to avoid frequent write operations on disks;
+* Public-key cryptography, allowing you to encrypt the data and keep the decryption key in a separate place;
+* Async IO in OS X (coming soon on Windows and Linux);
+* Collects timing data -- useful for timing analytics.

 # Requirements